Dylmoco/smoothr/README.md

 The storefront SDK is automatically built and deployed by GitHub Actions so no manual build step is required.

+## Stripe Checkout API

+The admin dashboard exposes a minimal endpoint at `/api/checkout/stripe` for creating Stripe PaymentIntents.
+The request body should include a numeric `amount` and optional `email`.
+When an email is provided it will be used for Stripe receipts, otherwise the intent is created without a receipt email.

 ### Deployment Log

 The [DEPLOY_LOG.md](DEPLOY_LOG.md) file is updated automatically after each